UW-EnergyForecaster/EnergyForecasters/README.md

 This is a draft project proposal.

 Zang was here
-DANIEL MADE A NEW BRANCH
+DANIEL MADE A NEW BRANCHasdasdasd